-The attribute value must be the same as one of the "name:" attributes in your "network_interfaces" definitions further down in the configuration file.
+The attribute value must be the same as one of the "name: " attributes in your "network_interfaces" definitions further down in the configuration file.
+The value must be an alphanumeric character string no longer than 8 characters.
 Compare this with the sample code.